shahsaumil2001/swiftui-theme-keyboard/README.md

 # swiftui-theme-keyboard
-swiftui-theme-keyboard is unique application that showcases various keyboard input types use-cases along with supports dark-light theme.
+swiftui-theme-keyboard is a unique application that showcases various keyboard input types and use cases along with supporting the dark-light theme.